ishratbushra/VisualQuestionAnsweringProject/README.md

 - **Ishrat Jaben Bushra** – Master’s Student, Data Science and Analytics, Toronto Metropolitan University
 - **Co-Author**: Aarthi Saravanan (Master’s Student, Data Science and Analytics, Toronto Metropolitan University)

-Feel free to ⭐ the repo if you found it helpful!